-With a monochrome installation on the 5th floor at Harrods, Fendi have curated an experience in collaboration with LA based artist Joshua Vides, who graced the crockery, wallpaper, furniture, and floors with a graphic take on the iconic ‘FF’ monogram.
+With a monochrome installation on the 5th floor at Harrods, Fendi has curated an experience in collaboration with LA-based artist Joshua Vides, who graced the crockery, wallpaper, furniture, and floors with a graphic take on the iconic ‘FF’ monogram.
 The pop-up is part of a Fendi ‘summer takeover’ that is complete with a Peekaboo bar where customers can create their own bespoke versions of the bag, customising it with a selection of bodies, straps and handles.

 Fendi has also collaborated with Italian ice cream company Steccolecco to produce Fendi ice cream, seen at the Selfridges pop-up store ‘Fendi Kiosk’ in 2018.
 The ice cream is served on a Fendi branded stick, available in various flavours and branded with the iconic ‘FF’.
 Similar to the pop-up cafe, the ice creams were not premium priced, making them accessible luxuries.